ParAlg/ParGeo/README.md

 # pargeo

 This repository uses a submodule (parlaylib).
-To pull the submodule, in pbbsbench:
+To pull the submodule, in pargeo:

 \> git submodule init